2008-2012 Buick Enclave

 The factory tweeters are mounted on the back of the front pillar trim panel, so you'll need to remove that piece to replace them.

-This isn't difficult, but the process for the driver's side is a bit different than it is on the passenger's side, so pay close attention to the instructions in your Crutchfield MasterSheet.
+This isn't difficult, but the process for the driver's side is a bit different than it is on the passenger's side, so pay close attention to your Crutchfield disassembly instructions.